OldemarRodriguez/riemannian_stats/Contributing.md

 ---

-Thank you for your interest in contributing to the **riemann_stats_py** project!
+Thank you for your interest in contributing to the **Riemannian STATS** project!
 Contributions of all types are welcome—code improvements, bug reports, documentation enhancements, and feature suggestions.

 ## How to Contribute